LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 ``Example``::
 >>>
-Let say the current total amount of activenodes is 1000 online nodes.
+Let's assume, the current total amount of activenodes equal 100.
-So each activenode receives 0.065/1000*24hours*60minutes*30blocks=2.808 LLC per day
+Total daily activenode payout is 2749.5 LLC is constant Under this terms, each activenode will earn 2749.5/100=27.495 LLC per day

 ActiveNode requirements
 ----------------

 - A registered account in the corresponding network
-- Minimum balance is 1111 LLC to pay for the registration fee and to stay active node to receive the reward
+- Minimum balance is 1111 LLC to pay for the registration fee(10 LLC) and to stay active node to receive the reward
 - Executable binary
 - Lifetime Member (LTM) status